 Doctoral Courses with Innovation as Specialization: The NORSI course portfolio covers innovation research ranging from a management and firm perspective to a broader systems approach, and seeks to understand the process of innovation and its relation to economic growth by specializing in innovation systems, policies, globalization of innovation, entrepreneurship, social changes of innovation, and sustainability transitions.

-Partner Institutions and Network: NORSI is a networked based research school that consist of ten partner institutions: BI Norwegian Business School (BI), Centre for innovation, research and competence in the learning economy, Lund university (CIRCLE), Inland Norway University of Applied Sciences (INN), Norwegian school of economics (NHH), Nord University (Nord), Norwegian University of Science and Technology (NTNU), University of Agderv(UiA), University of Oslo- Centre for Technology, Innovation and Culture (UiO-TIK), University of Stavanger (UiS), and UiT-Arctic University.
+Partner Institutions and Network: NORSI is a networked based research school that consist of 11 partner institutions: BI Norwegian Business School (BI), Centre for innovation, research and competence in the learning economy, Lund university (CIRCLE), Inland Norway University of Applied Sciences (INN), Norwegian school of economics (NHH), Nord University (Nord), Norwegian University of Science and Technology (NTNU), University of Agder(UiA), University of Oslo- Centre for Technology, Innovation and Culture (UiO-TIK), University of Stavanger (UiS), UiT-Arctic University and Western Norway University of Applied Sciences (HVL).
 NORSI has a Management Team and a Board of Directors where all partner institutions are represented.

 Renowned Course Faculty: The teaching faculty are all leading scholars and professors within the innovation field both nationally and internationally.
 They contribute internationally to innovation studies by publishing in, and serving on editorial boards of leading research journals and are all employed by leading academic institutions within the innovation field.